 - Diverse and changing mix the malls segment has a dynamic retail mix that is renewed according to the market needs and public preferences.
 For example, malls were once characterized by significant presence of supermarkets or electronics stores, whereas today the tenant mix in malls has changed.
 In fashion it is evident that new brands periodically take the place of those which have become less relevant, with international fashion chains becoming more dominant in the market than local brands.
 The high-quality property portfolio, and the management thereof, grant the Company an advantage which enables it to get leading international fashion brands to open their flag stores in the Group's malls. - A trend of increased store space increased retail space is recently demanded by international brands, followed by domestic ones, which seek to combine complementing brands in one store in order to expand the product mix and create an improved customer experience, while increasing the sales. - Malls as entertainment venues the Company acts to improve the entertainment and dining experience in the mall, through a selection of restaurants and cafés in the malls and renovation of the fast food courts, modern design and added crowd-attracting entertainment options such as the "Zappa" club.
-The Group
+The Group further acts to create family entertainment spaces in its malls, including play areas, diaper changing and nursing rooms.

-&lt;sup>1 Geocartography, figures from a comprehensive research for the Azrieli Group on the retail sector in Israel, March 2018 http://cbs.gov.il/webpub/pub/text\page.html?publ=25&CYear=2015&CMonth=1
+11 Geocartography, figures from a comprehensive research for the Azrieli Group on the retail sector in Israel, March 2018

+$^{^{12} \ \} CBS-population\ data\ \underline{http://cbs.gov.il/publications18/yarhon0218/pdf/b1.pdf}$